craigyjp/MS-x-Monotron-expansion/README.md

 I also added a white/pink noise source and a MIDI interface (optional).

-I have included the original documentation from DJ SoulMachine and I made some other mods but currently I will have to find these and add them to the documentaion.
+I have included the original documentation from DJ SoulMachine and I made some other mods which are sort of documented as best I could.

 # Voltage Controlled Oscillator (VCO):